Skip to main content

 • In the summer months your demand may be higher due to air conditioning, freezers, pumps, fountains, motors, power tools and compressors.

-• In the winter, demand is driven by electric heat or space heaters, stock tank heaters, crushers and increased usage for lighting.
+• In the winter demand is driven by electric heat or space heaters, stock tank heaters, crushers and increased usage for lighting.

-Understanding the wattage ratings of your equipment will help you take even more control of your energy bill.
+Understanding the wattage ratings of your equipment will help you take more control of your energy bill.
 Listings of common wattage ratings can be found online and you can estimate costs of running equipment by using our online energy calculators.

 • Evaluate your operations to even out or lower demand.
 Consider shifting energy use to different time periods, staggering the use of heavy equipment to eliminate spikes in demand, and using equipment at a lower intensity.